Edge Delta Kubernetes Manifests

 • edgedelta-gateway-compactor: A single-replica deployment responsible for compressing and optimizing raw logs.
 The Compactor acts as a backend processor with an exposed port (9199) used internally by other agents like the Processor and Rollup.

-• edgedelta-gateway-rollup: Handles metric aggregation and rollup tasks, enabling efficient storage and forwarding of metrics.
+• edgedelta-gateway-rollup: A 2-replica deployment that handles metric aggregation and rollup tasks, enabling efficient storage and forwarding of metrics.
 This deployment exposes port 9200 and is referenced by the Processor for metric forwarding.

 • Services: Internal cluster services are configured for inter-agent communication: